India’s richest man tops many lists but not the one with philanthropists

 Education was the primary cause that several of the top philanthropists in India contributed towards.
 “The preferred cause of India’s top philanthropists has been education, although poverty alleviation has grown dramatically to become the second most popular cause this year,” said Anas Rahman Junaid, MD and Chief Researcher of Hurun India.

-This year’s list had 28 new entrants, including Infosys co-founder and former CEO SD Shibulal with a donation of Rs32 crore ($4.3 billion), and Amit and Archana Chandra of A.T.E.
-Chandra Foundation who donated Rs27 crore.
+This year’s list had 28 new entrants, including Infosys co-founder and former CEO SD Shibulal with a donation of Rs32 crore, and Amit and Archana Chandra of ATE Chandra Foundation who donated Rs27 crore.

 Flipkart co-founder and former CEO Binny Bansal (37) was the only person under the age of 40 on the list.